Can You Take Magnesium While Breastfeeding

 Be Mindful of Dosage

 Taking too much magnesium can lead to digestive upset, such as diarrhea, nausea, and abdominal cramping.
-In rare cases, very high doses of magnesium can cause more serious side effects, such as irregular heartbeat and low blood pressure.
+In real terms, in rare cases, very high doses of magnesium can cause more serious side effects, such as irregular heartbeat and low blood pressure.
 Always follow the dosage instructions on the supplement label and consult with your healthcare provider if you have any concerns.

 Consult with Your Healthcare Provider